SoftIron/sibench/docs/source/index.rst

 ------------

 Sibench has a client-server architecture.
-The client doing benchmarking will communincate with the Sibench servers to generate the load.
+The client doing benchmarking will communicate with the Sibench servers to generate the load.
 This way Sibench can generate a distributed load to avoid any bottlenecks caused by running benchmarks from a single location.